polentadb/polenta-db-go/README.md

 This version is implemented in Go, and uses TCP as communication protocol between clients and server.

+This repo contains the code for the executable.

 ### Cloning projects

 1. ```git clone git@github.com:polentadb/polenta-db-go.git```